ZeyadKhaled12/chat_app/README.md

 # chat_app
-This project is a chat app created by flutter based on firebase as a backend.
+This project is a chat app created by flutter based on firebase as a backend.<br />
-This chat app is secure by adding many features saved your identity.
+This chat app is secure by adding many features saved your identity.<br />
-hint: This project, i used firebase as a backend.